runpod/docs/docs/get-started/connect-to-runpod.md

 ## Web interface

 The [RunPod web interface](https://runpod.io/console/home) provides an intuitive way to:
-- Launch and manage Pods
+- Launch and manage Pods.
-- Monitor resource usage
+- Monitor resource usage.
-- Access Pod terminals
+- Access Pod terminals.
-- View billing and usage history
+- View billing and usage history.

 To get started, [create an account](/get-started) and log in at [runpod.io/console](https://www.runpod.io/console).